 - Deep breathing techniques

-- Avoid places, activities or people that remind you of smoking
+- Avoid places, activities or people that remind of smoking

-- Have a to-do list and treat yourself when you succeed
+- Have a to-do list and treat when one succeeds

 - Try to delay smoking (at least with 10 minutes) because cravings come and go